BastiTee/pype-cli/README.md

 ## To-Do's

 * ⬜️ Find out why library paths in .venv differ from global install including broken imports in editor
-* ⬜️ Add a template with less boilerplate for advanced users
 * ⬜️ Introduce more strict linting, e.g., on scripts using `-` instead of `_` and import order
 * ⬜️ Validate config.json before using it (see <https://pypi.org/project/jsonschema/>)
+* ✅ Allow immediate editing of new pypes
+* ✅️ Add a template with less boilerplate for advanced users
 * ✅ Add a filter to limit plugins to usernames
 * ✅ Allow aliasing of pype calls
 * ✅ Allow creating plugins on the fly